Skip to main content

 Pagination

-Both runtime and stream data can be paginated to manage large datasets effectively.
-Pagination is achieved through the use of the first and after arguments in GraphQL queries.
-The first argument specifies the number of items to return, while the after argument indicates the cursor position to start fetching data.
+Stream data queries support cursor-based pagination using the first and after parameters.
+The first parameter specifies the number of items to return, while after indicates the cursor position to start fetching from.

 query {